memowe/perlisp/README.md

 ### Some interesting stuff

-* Like Haskell, PerLisp fully supports **autocurryfication**, which means a function applied to too less arguments will return a function with parameters for the remaining arguments automagically.
+* Like Haskell, PerLisp fully supports **autocurryfication**, which means a function applied to too few arguments will return a function with parameters for the remaining arguments automagically.
 It's super-easy to define useful functions using autocurryfication in combination with some well known higher order functions: